nathancarter/mocg/docs/index.md

 # Online exercises

-Dozens of exercises related to the text exist in the WeBWorK Open Problem Library.
+Over 180 exercises related to the text exist in the WeBWorK Open Problem Library.
 You can read about the library [here](https://webwork.maa.org/wiki/Open_Problem_Library), but to be able to browse it, you'll need a WeBWorK installation, as documented on that page.
 The source code for the mathematics of computer graphics